Insight-Services-APAC/APAC-Capability-DAI-DbtFabricSparkNb/docs/developer_guide/framework_setup.md

 !!!
 Important

-    The lakehouse name cannot contain ANY uppercase characters.
+    The ==lakehouse name== must not contain any uppercase characters. ==lakehouse names== should only consist of lowercase letters, numbers, and underscores.

 > https://onelake.dfs.fabric.microsoft.com/4f0cb887-047a-48a1-98c3-ebdb38c784c2/aa2e5f92-53cc-4ab3-9a54-a6e5b1aeb9a9/Files/notebooks